-The receivables at the time of acquisition consisted of gross contractual amounts of EUR 236 346, net of allowances for irrecoverability.
+The receivables at the time of acquisition consisted of gross contractual amounts of EUR 236 346, net of allowances for irrecoverability, and EUR 370 718 in 2022.

 At the time of acquisition, favourable gas purchase contracts were identified within other receivables and contract costs.
 At the time of acquisition, a fair value of EUR 502 900 was recognised by comparing the terms of these contracts with current market conditions.

-The fair value of property and equipment of EUR 2 413 896 is provisionally estimated based on the cost method on the basis of the actual cost of acquisition and construction, assuming that the construction was completed shortly before the acquisition date.
+Such amounts are estimated on a provisional basis: The fair value of property and equipment of EUR 3 952 296 (2021: EUR 2 413 896) is provisionally estimated based on the cost method on the basis of the actual cost of acquisition and construction, assuming that the construction was completed shortly before the acquisition date.

-Liabilities are evaluated using current contractual rates for which deviation with market rates where not identified.
 The goodwill recognised is attributable mainly to synergies expected to be achieved from integrating the company into the Group, skills and technical talent of SIA Gason eployees and technology owned by the company.
 At the time of recognition of goodwill, the Group assessed that goodwill should not be impaired based on the assumptions used at the time of acquisition of the investment in the associate.
 The assumptions included a projected annual revenue growth over the next five years of 35% and an equity payout of 12%.